 Justice Studies faculty at the first ever FGCU Summer Commencement, August 4, 2013.
 From left, Dr. Tony Barringer, Dr. Shawn Keller, Dr. Pamella Seay, Dr. Mary Ann Zager, Dr. Barry Lipton.

-We are pleased that you have an interest in one or more of the academic programs located in the Division of Justice Studies.
-The Division currently houses three undergraduate degree programs (Criminal Justice, Criminal Forensic Studies, and Legal Studies), and two masters level programs (Criminal Forensics Studies and Criminal Justice Administration).
+We are pleased that you have an interest in one or more of the academic programs located in the Department of Justice Studies.
+The Department currently houses three undergraduate degree programs (Criminal Justice, Criminal Forensic Studies, and Legal Studies), and two masters level programs (Criminal Forensics Studies and Criminal Justice Administration).

 Again, I would like to personally welcome you and we look forward to working with you during this very important time of your life.